JaneJeon/materialized-tree/README.md

-# Materialized Path
+# Materialized Tree
-Store a tree in *any* kind of database (SQL/document/K-V) in a way that makes your queries fast and your data model simple, unlike some of the alternatives:
+Store a tree in *any* kind of database (SQL/document/K-V) using the materialized path pattern, which makes your queries fast and your data model simple, unlike some of the alternatives:
 - nested tree is insanely difficult to insert nodes into, and to move/delete them around
 - adjacency list (`parent_id => id`) is quick and easy to deal with, until you want to pull out the full tree path (which you have to do for something like a comment system), at which point you'll be dealing with big, complex recursive queries that take too long